KuraTheDog/Prio-plus/README.md

 Currently, Palisade is built with default args (`cmake ..`).

 PALISADE encryption is used to generate beaver triples.

+### libOTe Instructions

+Build libOTe with `cmake . -DENABLE_RELIC=ON -DENABLE_NP=ON -DENABLE_IKNP=ON -DENABLE_SILENTOT=ON`.
+Becaue installing is not complete yet, it's currently hard coded into this `CMakeLists.txt`.
+Change `libOTe_Dirs` as needed based on where libOTe ended up.

+Used for alternative IKNP OTs, and silent OTs

+Swapped between them based on OT_TYPE define in `ot.h`

 ## Build Prio+